Loading one or many files

 Watch a similar video in

-Delimited text file (e.g. CSV) .csv, .psv, .tsv, .txt or other
+Delimited text files (e.g. CSV) .csv, .psv, .tsv, .txt or any other

 Excel spreadsheets .xls, .xlsx, .xlsm